MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 # Activate, deactivate, or delete a guide in Dynamics 365 Guides (admins)

 If [a guide has been deactivated](pc-app-deactivate-guide.md), you can reactivate it if you're an administrator.
-When you reactivate a guide, it will be immediately available for authors to open in the PC app.
+When you reactivate a guide, it will be immediately available for authors to open or edit in the PC app.
 You can deactivate a guide or permanently delete it if you're sure you no longer need the guide.

 1. Sign in to the instance with your admin credentials.